Nyal101/mase/nrp24-Labs/adls_labs_nrp24.md

    If dont_need_abs is false, the mantissa is too small (in the 0–63 range) and must be left-shifted until the 6th bit becomes 1.
 The number of shifts required is factored into the scaling by computing    a bias (bias_variable = 2^(exp - 127) * C, where exp is the original MXINT8 exponent), ensuring that when the exponent is applied, the final number has the correct magnitude.

-   Bias is subtracted when dont_need_abs is false (i.e., when the mantissa’s top bit is not set).

    ```python
    y[i] = dont_need_abs ? out : out - bias;